shazib-summar/go-calver/README.md

 # go-calver

-A Go library for parsing, validating, and manipulating Calendar Versioning (CalVer) strings according to the [CalVer specification](https://calver.org/).
+A Go library for parsing, validating, and manipulating Calendar Versioning foo (CalVer) strings according to the [CalVer specification](https://calver.org/).

 ## What is CalVer?